scloud19/SECipedia/Linux/Linux Basics/linux_filesystem.md

                     Most of the time, applications that are not part of the base OS can bed installed in /usr/local
                         /opt

-        /var - Variable data
+                    /usr/include
+                        Contains header files used by the C compiler /usr/info
+                        GNU info manuals

+        /var - Variable data, where programs record runtime information.
+This includes system logging, user tracking, caches, and other files that system programs create and manage are here.
             Ex: Log files (/var/log)

+            There's also a /var/tmp directory, but the system doesn't wipe it on boot.
         /cdrom - A mount point for cds
+        /boot - Contains kernel boot loader files.
+These files pertain only to the first stage of the linux startup procedure.
+This directory doesn't include information pertaining to service startups.

-        /media - Some distros mount removable media here /mnt - Used to mount external file systems /proc - Provides info about running processes /root - Home directory for the root account /sbin - System administration binaries
+        /media - Some distros mount removable media here.
+This can be a base attachment point for removable media such as flash drives.
+        /mnt - Used to mount external file systems /proc - Provides system statistics through a       browsable directory-and-file interface.
+             Provides info about running processes and kernel parameters /root - Home directory for the root account /sbin - System administration binaries.
+Regular users usually do not have /sbin in their PATH.
+For many of this items, you need to be running as root.
+Remember: System Binaries = /sbin
         /srv - Contains data which is served by the system
             Ex: /srv/www
                 Web server files
-        /sys - Used to display and sometimes configure the devices known to the kernel
+        /sys - Used to display and sometimes configure the devices known to the kernel.
+This is very similar in nature to /proc  It also provides a system interface.

         Shell Prompts
             $ - Normal User